reachkvperumal/debezium/README.md

 > For large or frequently changing schemas, file-based storage may become a bottleneck.
 > Kafka-based storage is more scalable and performant.
 > For local testing file based is preferred.

->
+> [!IMPORTANT]
 > When you move to a production environment, you can switch to Kafka-based schema history by updating the configuration
 > database.history = io.debezium.relational.history.KafkaDatabaseHistory
->
 > database.history.kafka.bootstrap.servers=${bootStrapServers}
 > database.history.kafka.topic=${kafka.topicName}